Table of Contents

 - 1/4 cup Zhenjiang vinegar

-- 1/4 cup sugar, turbinado sugar or organic cane sugar
+- 1/4 cup sugar, turbinado sugar, or organic cane sugar

 - 2 tbsp.
-Naturally Aged Soy Sauce
+Naturally Aged Soy Sauce, or dark soy sauce

 - 2 tbsp.
 Light Soy Sauce